justpurv/toDoList_CLI/README.md

 add your path
 **
 where to save it,

 mkdir -p ~/bin

 nvim/nano todo

 and save the content in todo file

-make it executable you are smart you can do it
+make it executable, you are smart you can do it.

 then add it to path